Jump to:

 Genomics provides a wealth of opportunities to improve the diagnosis and treatment of cancers.
 However, the next generation of cancer genomics requires a ‘work smarter, not harder’ approach with lab automation at the forefront.

 There are many bottlenecks in the process of NGS sequencing that can limit workflow.
-For example, sample preparation is a laborious and time-consuming step of NGS, susceptible to human-induced error.
-Many labs are struggling to hire enough lab staff to maintain an efficient workflow, with researchers’ time consumed in low-value processes.
-Automating sample preparation of libraries can free up valuable lab members for higher-value tasks (6, 7).
+Sample preparation is a laborious and time-consuming step of NGS, susceptible to human-induced error, for example, while labs are struggling to hire enough lab staff to maintain an efficient workflow, with researcher’s time consumed in low-value processes.

 References